OpenVSP-generated Mesh Example

 For instructions on how to install OpenVSP’s Python API see here.

 Here is an example script with an aero surface mesh generated for a Boeing 777 aircraft defined in an OpenVSP model.
 This should help you understand how meshes are defined in OpenAeroStruct and how to create them for your own custom planform shapes.
-This is yet another alternative to the mesh definition approaches described in Aerodynamic Optimization and User-Provided Mesh Example.
+This is yet another alternative to the mesh definition approaches described in Aerodynamic Optimization and Multi-section Surfaces.

 The OpenVSP model used in this example is shown below: